WIP

 WIP (Work in Progress)

-These are the stories I'm currently pouring my heart into, all slated for release in June 2026.
+These are the stories I'm currently pouring my heart into.

 In The Identity Debt, co-written with Jacquar Roston, we follow a woman navigating the devastating discovery of her own dissociative identity disorder while uncovering a conspiracy that connects her fractured mind to systematic childhood abuse and corporate violence.
 It's a psychological thriller that treats DID with authenticity and respect, exploring what survival actually costs and what healing can look like when you're sharing your body with someone you never knew existed.